Parole Consideration, Eligibility & Guidelines

 The application of the Parole Decision Guidelines to the circumstances of the offender's case begins with a Board Hearing Examiner identifying the offender's Crime Severity Level from a table of offenses.
 The higher the severity level of the offense, the more serious the Parole Board views the crime.
 The majority of offenses will be assigned the Crime Severity Level that is current when the Guidelines are applied to the offender’s case.
 The following offenses, however, will be assigned the Crime Severity Level that applied prior to January 1, 2006, if the offense was committed before then: attempted rape, voluntary and involuntary manslaughter, aggravated battery, aggravated battery on a police officer, vehicular homicide (while DUI or HV), hijacking a motor vehicle or bus, criminal attempt to murder, aggravated assault on a police officer, aggravated assault (with injury or weapon), enticing a child for an indecent purpose, cruelty to children, child molestation, feticide, incest, statutory rape, robbery, aggravated stalking, and residential burglary.

-As of July 2021, the Board has increased the crime severity level for a conviction of the following attempted offenses; attempted aggravated child molestation, attempted armed robbery, attempted kidnapping, attempted aggravated sexual battery and attempted aggravated sodomy, (crime committed on or after July 1, 2021), from crime severity level VII to crime severity level VIII.
+As of July 2021, the Board has increased the crime severity level for a conviction of the following attempted offenses; attempted aggravated child molestation, attempted armed robbery, attempted kidnapping, attempted aggravated sexual battery and attempted aggravated sodomy, from crime severity level VII to crime severity level VIII.

 In January 2008, the Parole Board revised its Parole Decision Guidelines and changed the manner in which it evaluated offenders for cases considered on or after January 1.
 These amendments to the Guidelines were preceded by a three-year study and analysis of risk factors utilized in granting clemency to offenders, past clemency practices, and the effects of the new Guidelines on prison capacity.
 The Parole Board made these changes after determining that it was in the best interest of the public and the criminal justice community to adopt revised Guidelines that incorporate a scientifically based, data-driven risk instrument with new time-to-serve recommendations.
 In the new Guidelines grid, the minimum mid-point recommendation for each Crime Severity Level represents one-third, or more, of the statewide-average prison sentence for all crimes assigned said Crime Severity Level.
 The 2008 Guidelines represented, for the first time, a connection with the statewide-average length of prison sentences imposed by Superior Court Judges.